-For having been a Director of the Company for a continuous period of more than 12 years.

-It is the practice of the Board of Directors of Enagás not to propose to the General Shareholders' Meeting the reelection of those Independent Directors who, because they were directors for a continuous period of more than 12 years, would lose with a new re-election the category of Independent Members pursuant to article 529 duodecies.
-4 i) of the Consolidated Text of the Capital Companies Act.
-However, nothing prevents, in accordance with the Law, the Articles of Association and the Rules of Organization and Functioning of the Board of Directors of Enagás, SA, to which an Independent Director may be re-elected even if he or she has been a Director for a continuous period of 12 years, if any. reasons that justify it sufficiently and the structure of the Board as a whole continues to respond to the good governance policy assumed by the Company that the majority of the members of the Board of Directors belong to the category of Independents.
-In such case and in accordance with Article 529 duodecies of the Consolidated Text of the Capital Companies Act and Article 9 of the Regulations for the Organization and Functioning of the Board of Directors of Enagás, the Director may not be classified as Independent and will become part of the Board of Directors. to the category of "other external directors" in accordance with article 3.2 b3 of the Regulations for the Organization and Functioning of the Board of Directors.
+Jideis.
+Name or corporate name of director Reasons Company, executive or shareholder with whom the relationship is maintained Profile MR MARTÍ PARELLADA SABATA For having been a Director of the Company for a continuous period of more than 12 years.
+It is the practice of the Board of Directors of Enagás not to propose to the General Shareholders' Meeting the reelection of those Independent Directors who, because they were directors for a continuous period of more than 12 years, would lose with a new re-election the category of Independent Members pursuant to article 529 duodecies 4 i) of the Consolidated Text of the Corporate Enterprises Act.
+Nevertheless, according to applicable laws, the Articles of Association and the Rules of the Organisation and Functioning of the Board of Directors of Enagás, S.A., there is nothing to stop an Independent Director from being re-elected even if he or she has been a Director continuously for over 12 years, if there are sufficient grounds to justify that course of action and the overall structure of the Board continues to fulfil the company's good governance policy whereby most of the members of the Board of Directors have to be Independent Directors.
+In such case and in accordance with Article 529 duodecies of the Consolidated Text of the Capital Companies Act and Article 9 of the Regulations ENAGÁS, S.A. • Professor at the University of Barcelona. • Member of the Governing Council and Chairman of the Standing Committee of the Hospital Clinico de Barcelona. • Chairman of the Barcelona Institute of Economics Foundation. • Trustee of the Energy and Environmental Sustainability Foundation.

-In the specific case of the Director Mr. Martí Parellada Sabata, the Board, with the favorable report of the Appointments, Remuneration and Corporate Social Responsibility Committee, appreciated the concurrence of reasons that justify, in the interest of the Company, its permanence in the Board. of Administration of Enagás.
-In his capacity as Professor of Applied Economics, he brings to the Board of Directors a vision of the general environment in which the Company carries out its activities, thus completing the skills map of the Board of Directors as a whole and from a perspective that at the moment does not they are covered by other members of the same.
-His professional experience is coupled with his deep knowledge of the business and activities of the Company, to which he adds rigor in the exercise of the position of Director.
+for the Organization and Functioning of the Board of Directors of Enagás, the Director may not be classified as Independent and will become part of the Board of Directors. to the category of "other external directors" in accordance with article 3.2 b3 of the Regulations for the Organization and Functioning of the Board of Directors.
+In the specific case of the Director Mr Martí Parellada Sabata, the Board, with the favourable report of the Appointments, Remuneration and Corporate Social Responsibility Committee, appreciated the concurrence of reasons that justify, in the interest of the Company, its permanence in the Board. of Administration of Enagás.
+His occupation as a Professor of Applied Economy provides the Board of Directors with a view of the general background in which the company operates, thereby completing the general skills map of the Board of Directors in different areas of expertise, and from a perspective which for the time being is not covered by other Board members.
+His professional experience is coupled with his deep knowledge of the business and activities of the Company, to which he adds rigour in the exercise of the position of Director